Union Budget 2019: Major Highlights with Important Question for Upcoming Exams, also we highlighted some important terms for the students.

 - The government conducted a transparent auction of natural resources such as coal.

-- The NDA Government launched a holistic programme ‘Swacch Bharat Mission’ in 2014 which succeeded in changing the mindset of people.
-The programme has been converted into a movement.
+- The NDA Government launched a holistic program Swatch Bharat Mission in 2014 which succeeded in changing the mindset of people.
+The program has been converted into a movement.

 - Under the mission, 98 percent of rural sanitation coverage has been achieved.

 - Most of the villages have been declared Open Defecation Free (ODF).

 - India will be celebrating the 150th birth anniversary of Mahatma Gandhi in October 2019.

 - Rs 60000 crore allocated for the Mahatma Gandhi National Rural Employment Guarantee Act (MGNREGA)